New Jersey Audubon’s Government Relations Team Is The Leading Policy Voice For Making New Jersey A Better Place For People And Wildlife.

 - Protecting access to parks and natural areas for all citizens

-The Delaware River is the longest undammed river east of the Mississippi, traveling 300 miles from its headwaters in Hancock, NY down to the Delaware Estuary and Bay.
-This vast river system not only provides vital habitats for a rich variety of fish and wildlife species, but it’s also home to more than eight million residents, provides drinking water to another eight million people living outside its boundaries, and is critical to the economic well-being of the entire Mid-Atlantic region.
+The Delaware River is the longest undammed river east of the Mississippi, traveling 300 miles from its confluence in Hancock, NY down to the Delaware Estuary and Bay.
+This vast river system not only provides vital habitats for a rich variety of fish and wildlife species, but it also provides drinking water to approximately 13.3 million people (5% of the U.S. population), is home to more than eight million residents, and is critical to the economic well-being of the entire Mid-Atlantic region.

 In 2012, New Jersey Audubon and the National Wildlife Federation teamed up to form the Coalition for the Delaware River Watershed (CDRW) to protect this critical resource.
-The Coalition does this by uniting over 120 nonprofits throughout the basin to share information, leverage resources, and effectively advocate for protecting and restoring the watershed.
+The Coalition raises awareness for this incredible resource by uniting over 170 nonprofits throughout the basin to share information, leverage resources, and effectively advocate for protecting and restoring the watershed.

 Through its work on the Coalition, New Jersey Audubon has been at the forefront of major successful endeavors on federal policy.
 In 2014, the Coalition led efforts to bring partners together around the Farm Bill and collaboratively submit a proposal for the watershed that was awarded $13 million in funding through the Regional Conservation Partnership Program (RCPP).